Trial Over Alleged Hammer Attack on Pelosi's Husband Opens

 But finding only her then-82-year-old husband at home, he engaged in what he told officers was a "pretty amicable" exchange, during which Pelosi managed to call for help from law enforcement.

-Moments later, in scenes captured on police bodycam footage, DePape can apparently be seen bludgeoning Pelosi with a hammer before officers rush at him and take the weapon away.
+Moments later, in scenes captured on police body camera footage, DePape can apparently be seen bludgeoning Pelosi with a hammer before officers rush at him and take the weapon away.

 Pelosi was knocked unconscious and spent almost a week in hospital, where he underwent surgery.